-Clear individual error messages: Position the cursor on the error message and press the DELETE soft key.
+- Open the error window - ▶ Position the cursor on the corresponding error message

+▶ Press the DELETE soft key

-Clear all error messages: Press the DELETE ALL soft key.
+► As an alternative, clear all errors: Press the DELETE ALL soft key

 If the cause of the error has not been corrected, the error message cannot be cleared.
 In this case, the error message remains in the window.